Toric invariance of vertically parametrized systems: Characterization of toric invariance

 The two summands have disjoint index sets and define vectors in $V$.
-As $v$ has minimal support and the first summand is nonzero, the second summand must vanish.
-In particular, $\supp(v)\subseteq \tilde{\rho}_i$ and hence the statement follows. \end{proof}
+As $w$ has minimal support and the first summand is nonzero, the second summand must vanish.
+In particular, $\supp(w)\subseteq \rho$ as desired. \end{proof}